What to Wear for Outdoor Family Photos

 FOR THE BOYS.

-For men and boys, I love henley tops or button down shirts.
+For men and boys, I love henley tops, button down shirts or even a nice open jacket.
 Nothing too formal and something you can easily move around in.
 Layering can also be a great way to add interest.
 Depending on weather, shorts or pants will both work great.
 This is where you can really incorporate a bunch of those neutral colors like khaki and creams.

 TEXTURE.